ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 therefore no longer included in the best chain's chain state.
 The process of rolling back orphaned blocks and applying new blocks is called a chain reorganization.
-Bitcoin allows chain reorganizations of arbitrary depth, while `zcashd` limits reorganizations to 100 blocks.
+Bitcoin allows chain reorganizations of arbitrary depth, while `zcashd` limits chain reorganizations to 100 blocks.
+(In `zcashd`, the new best chain must be a side-chain that forked within 100 blocks of the tip of the current best chain.)

 This difference means that in Bitcoin, chain state only has probabilistic finality, while in Zcash, chain state is final once it is beyond the reorg